syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Sections.md

 You can split the contents into two or more columns by specifying the column width and spacing between columns.

-The following code snippet shows how to display contents in multiple columns.
+The following code example shows how to display contents in multiple columns.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add the section into Word document
+//Adds the section into Word document

 IWSection section = document.AddSection();

-//Add the column into the section
+//Adds the column into the section

 section.AddColumn(150, 20);

-//Add the column into the section
+//Adds the column into the section

 section.AddColumn(150, 20);

-//Add the column into the section
+//Adds the column into the section

 section.AddColumn(150, 20);

-//Add a paragraph to created section
+//Adds a paragraph to created section

 IWParagraph paragraph = section.AddParagraph();

-//Add a paragraph to created section
+//Adds a paragraph to created section

 paragraph = section.AddParagraph();

 string paraText = "Lorem ipsum dolor sit amet, lacus amet amet ultricies.
 Quisque mi venenatis morbi libero, orci dis, mi ut et class porta, massa ligula magna enim, aliquam orci vestibulum Turpis facilisis vitae consequat, cum a a,turpis dui consequat massa in dolor per, felis non amet.Auctor eleifend in omnis elit vestibulum, donec non elementum tellus est mauris, id aliquam, at lacus, arcu pretium proin lacus dolor et.
 Eu tortor, vel ultrices amet dignissim mauris vehicula";

-//Append the text to the created paragraph
+//Appends the text to the created paragraph

 paragraph.AppendText(paraText);

-//Add the column breaks
+//Adds the column breaks

 paragraph.AppendBreak(BreakType.ColumnBreak);

-//Add a paragraph to created section
+//Adds a paragraph to created section

 paragraph = section.AddParagraph();

-//Append the text to the created paragraph
+//Appends the text to the created paragraph

 paragraph.AppendText(paraText);

-//Add the column breaks
+//Adds the column breaks

 paragraph.AppendBreak(BreakType.ColumnBreak);

-//Add a paragraph to created section
+//Adds a paragraph to created section

 paragraph = section.AddParagraph();

-//Append the text to the created paragraph
+//Appends the text to the created paragraph

 paragraph.AppendText(paraText);

-//Save and close the Word document instance
+//Saves and closes the Word document instance

 document.Save("Sample.docx", FormatType.Docx);